Vishnu-b-dotcom/python-project/README.md

-Hi , I am to this Platform
+Hi , I am new to this Platform